What Is Artificial Intelligence (AI)?

 The data collected and stored by AI systems may be done so without user consent or knowledge, and may even be accessed by unauthorized individuals in the case of a data breach.

-AI systems may be developed in a manner that isn’t transparent, inclusive or sustainable, resulting in a lack of explanation for potentially harmful AI decisions as well as a negative impact on users and businesses.
+AI systems may be developed in a manner that isn’t transparent or inclusive, resulting in a lack of explanation for potentially harmful AI decisions as well as a negative impact on users and businesses.

 Environmental Costs